-Sensors therefore improve the supply chain of IBC tanks and other tanks.
+Sensors can therefore be used to improve the supply chain of silos, regardless of their content.
 In addition to the undeniable time saving, the installation of these sensors for connected silos also represents a profitable investment from the first years of use.
 How much does the installation of sensors for connected silos cost?
 What are the financial advantages to opt for connected silos?
 How long does the initial investment take to pay for itself?
 Here are the answers to your questions.

 Small presentation: what is a connected silo?

 A connected silo is a silo that is connected when silo fill rate calculation equipment is installed on the silo.
 This equipment allows to communicate data concerning the filling rate of the silo.
 The sensor for connected silos is therefore a simple to install and non-intrusive solution with the installation of the sensor outside the silo.